Jewish history: Hasmonean dynasty (110–63 BCE)

 JUDAEA, Hasmoneans.
 John Hyrcanus I (Yehohanan).
 135–104 BCE. Æ Prutah (13mm, 2.02 gm, 12h).
 "Yehohanan the High Priest and the Council of the Jews" (in Hebrew) in five lines within wreath / Double cornucopiae adorned with ribbons; pomegranate between horns; small A to lower left.
 Meshorer Group B, 11; Hendin 457.

 Triggered by anti-Jewish decrees from Seleucid king Antiochus IV Epiphanes and tensions between Hellenized and conservative Jews, the Maccabean Revolt erupted in Judea in 167 BCE under the leadership of Mattathias.
 His son, Judas Maccabeus, recaptured Jerusalem in 164 BCE, purifying the Second Temple and reinstating sacrificial worship.
 The successful revolt eventually led to the formation of an independent Jewish state under the Hasmonean dynasty, which lasted from 165 to 63 BCE.

 Initially governing as both political leaders and High Priests, the Hasmoneans later assumed the title of kings.
 They employed military campaigns and diplomacy to consolidate power.
-Under the rule of Alexander Jannaeus and Salome Alexandra, the kingdom reached its zenith in size and influence.
+Under the rule of Alexander Jannaeus and Salome Alexandra, Hasmonean Judea reached its zenith in size and influence.
 However, internal strife erupted between Salome Alexandra's sons, Hyrcanus II and Aristobulus II, leading to civil war and appeals to Roman authorities for intervention.
 Responding to these appeals, Pompey led a Roman campaign of conquest and annexation, which marked the end of Hasmonean sovereignty and ushered in Roman rule over Judea.